Kernix13/parcel-sass-setup/notes_sass.md

 ## Modules

+> You don't have to write all your Sass in a single file.
+You can split it up however you want with the @use rule.
+This rule loads another Sass file as a module, which means you can refer to its variables, `mixins`, and `functions` in your Sass file with a namespace based on the filename.
+Using a file will also include the CSS it generates in your compiled output

+- Partials and modules are the same thing
 - Modules are for splitting up code into smaller files
 - Organized code should have it's own file, similar to JavaScript
 - Break your large CSS file into different files